Stability in the homology of Deligne-Mumford compactifications: Stable graph stratification

+\begin{wrn} It is not true that if $G \leq H$, then $\widebar G \leq \widebar H$.
+For instance consider the graphs They are comparable in the partial order, but the stable quotients associated to them by Proposition \ref{closureprop}, are incomparable. \end{wrn}

-Let $\rQ(g,n)$ be the set of stable graphs $G \in \Stab(g,n)$ such that that no distinct genus $0$ vertices are connected by an edge.
-The next proposition gives the stratification of $\bMgn$ by $\rQ(g,n)$ that we use:
+Let $\rQ(g,n)$ be the set of stable graphs $G \in \Stab(g,n)$ such that no distinct genus $0$ vertices are connected by an edge.
+The next proposition constructs a poset structure on $\rQ(g,n)$ and a stratification of $\bMgn$ by $\rQ(g,n)$.